awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-supported-services.md

 **AWS Shield**
 AWS Shield is a managed Distributed Denial of Service \(DDoS\) protection service that safeguards web applications running on AWS\.
 For more information, see [AWS WAF Developer Guide](http://docs.aws.amazon.com/waf/latest/developerguide/)\.
 For information about the AWS Shield calls logged by CloudTrail, see [Logging Shield Advanced API Calls with AWS CloudTrail](http://docs.aws.amazon.com/waf/latest/developerguide/logging-shield-using-cloudtrail.html)\.
 Support began 2/8/2018

+**AWS Single Sign\-On \(AWS SSO\)**
+AWS Single Sign\-On is a cloud\-based service that simplifies managing AWS SSO access to AWS accounts and business applications\.
+For more information, see [AWS Single Sign\-On User Guide](http://docs.aws.amazon.com/singlesignon/latest/userguide/)\.
+For information about the AWS Single Sign\-On calls logged by CloudTrail, see [Logging AWS SSO API Calls with AWS CloudTrail](http://docs.aws.amazon.com/singlesignon/latest/userguide/logging-using-cloudtrail.html)\.
+Support began 12/7/2017

  **AWS WAF**
 AWS WAF is a web application firewall that lets you monitor the HTTP and HTTPS requests that are forwarded to Amazon CloudFront and lets you control access to your content\.
 For more information, see the [AWS WAF Developer Guide](http://docs.aws.amazon.com/waf/latest/developerguide/)\.
 For information about the AWS WAF calls logged by CloudTrail, see [Logging AWS WAF API Calls with AWS CloudTrail](http://docs.aws.amazon.com/waf/latest/developerguide/logging-using-cloudtrail.html)\.